wechaty/matrix-appservice/README.md

   --generate-registration
 ```

-Note: The URL `APP_SERVICE_ENDPIOINT` is used by the home server to communite with appservice, in this example is: `http://localhost:8788`.
+Note: The URL `APP_SERVICE_ENDPIOINT` is used by the home server to communicate with the appservice, in this example is: `http://localhost:8788`.
 If you have other appservices, or other requirements, pick an appropriate hostname and port.

 ### 3 Register the App Service